 What if our OVW-funded project is ending soon or ending during the 17-month course?

 You can still apply and we encourage you to do so.
 Participation in the course is not dependent on your grant’s time period.

 How can we afford the time to do this?

-This is a rare opportunity, but we also know it can be challenging to an advocacy organization to make this commitment of staff time while continuing to provide services to victims.
-That is why we deliver much of the curriculum through distance learning and self-study opportunities.
+This is a rare opportunity, but we also know it can be challenging to an advocacy organization to make this commitment of staff time while continuing to provide services to survivors.

-You will need to arrange for coverage at the office while your team attends the in-person events, but beyond this the typical time required of the Advocacy Learning Center participants each month will be 60-90 minutes for a webinar or audio conference, with some months requiring two webinars.
-The self-study courses can be completed as time allows.
-Your organization’s commitment of time and resources can yield immediate benefits to your advocacy staff and the women/survivors you work with as well as lead to significant progress in the long-term effort to end violence against women.
+Participating programs will need to arrange for coverage at the office while your team attends ALC events.
+The self-study course can be completed as time allows.
+Your organization’s commitment of time and resources can yield immediate benefits to your advocacy staff and the women/survivors you work with as well as lead to significant progress in the long-term effort to end gender-based violence.